 Enrollment: 1315; 49% men and 51% women; Minority: 38%--ranked 9th in the nation for minority enrollment.

 Community Service: Loyola Law is the first ABA-approved law school in California with a mandatory pro bono requirement.
 Loyola students donate over 40,000 hours of pro bono work per year to non-profit organizations.

-Programs: International programs in China, Costa Rica, Cyprus, & Italy; the Education Advocacy Project; the Alarcon Advocacy Center; the Cancer Legal Resource Center; the Center for Conflict Resolution; the Center for Restorative Justice; the Center for Juvenile Law & Policy; the Disability Rights Legal Center ; the Civil Justice Program; the Journalist Law School; the Sports Law Institute; and the Entertainment Law Practicum.
+Programs: International programs in China and Italy; the Alarcon Advocacy Center; the Cancer Legal Resource Center; the Center for Conflict Resolution; the Center for Restorative Justice; the Center for Juvenile Law & Policy; the Disability Rights Legal Center ; the Civil Justice Program; the Journalist Law School; the Sports Law Institute and the Entertainment Law Practicum.

 Bar Pass Rate for first-time takers:

 - July 2011: 84%

 - July 2010: 84%

 Tuition: Click here to see the breakdown.

 Financial Aid: Approximately 85% of Loyola Law students receive some form of financial assistance.